AnatoleLucet/Iris/README.md

 ## Guides

 #### Access to AdminMongo
-You can access to AdminMongo which permit you to see you mongo database on a GUI.
+You can access to AdminMongo which permit you to see your mongo database on a GUI.

-For accessing to it, go to `localhost:1234` in your navigator and then connect you with `IrisDb` as connection string and `mongodb://mongo:27017/IrisDb` as connection string.
+For accessing to it, go to `localhost:1234` in your navigator and then connect you with `IrisDb` as a connection name and `mongodb://mongo:27017/IrisDb` as a connection string.